 The final third of the film — and with a 157-minute run time, “Eternals” feels sometimes eternal — elevates all the Earth-based stuff into another dimension with the re-introduction of the Celestials, which first appeared in “Guardians of the Galaxy.”
 These are massive cosmic beings looking like giant toy robots that consider humans and Eternals mere playthings and have a hidden agenda.

 Zhao, whose film “Nomadland” was everything this is not — spare, naturalistic, moody — struggles with so much going on.
 The fight scenes are repetitive and the dialogue often stilted (“When you love something, you must protect it,” one Eternal says).
 The use of tendrils of light connecting the superheroes is impressive and the special effects at the end are truly mind-blowing, but the film is mostly saved by Nanjiani, whose humor and delivery makes him seem like he’s in another movie.
 Without him, there’s a lot of superheroes standing around in cool suits squinting a lot.

 The film never really finishes, merely setting up the next installment, as Marvel fans are used to by now.
 “Eternals” is like the vegetables we need to eat before we can get to the dessert.
 And if you stick around during the credits, you’ll find it: Harry Stiles.
 Stand by.

-“Spider-Man: No Way Home,” a Columbia Pictures release, is rated PG-13 by the Motion Picture Association of America for sequences of action/violence, some language and brief suggestive comments.
-Running time: 150 minutes.
+“Eternals,” a Walt Disney Co. release that hits theaters Friday, is rated PG-13 for “fantasy violence and action, some language and brief sexuality.”
+Running time: 157 minutes.
 Two and a half stars out of four.